4 July 2026

 Here, a second key set of data emerges.
 Research described by Cornell showed that a brief conversation with a chatbot can significantly shift political opinions.
 In experiments conducted in four countries, LLM-based chatbots shifted opposition voters' preferences by 10 percentage points or more in many cases.
 In experiments in Canada and Poland, the effect was around 10 percentage points, while in one study, the most persuasively optimised model shifted opposition voters' opinions by 25 percentage points. source: Cornell Chronicle

 This must be said cautiously.
-These were controlled experiments, not proof that chatbots will decide real elections.
+These were controlled experiments, not proof that chatbots will determine real elections.
 Participants knew they were talking to AI, and the direction of persuasion was randomised.
 The authors and commentators themselves emphasised the limitations of such studies and the difference between experimental conditions and real campaigns. source: Nature Asia

 But one conclusion is hard to ignore.
 It goes something like this: model responses can be persuasive not because they are emotional, aggressive, or manipulative in the classic sense.
 According to researchers, their strength often stemmed from generating many assertions, arguments, and seemingly factual justifications.
 Cornell emphasised that when the models' ability to use facts was restricted, their persuasiveness decreased; at the same time, more persuasive models tended to be less accurate. source: Cornell Chronicle